TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-netappfiles-diagnostics-unabletoconnect.md

 ﻿<properties
-	pageTitle="Unable to connect to Azure NetApp Files volume" description="Unable to connect to Azure NetApp Files volume" service="microsoft.storage"
+	pageTitle="Unable to connect to Azure NetApp Files volume" description="Unable to connect to Azure NetApp Files volume" infoBubbleText="We have detected a connectivity issue to your Azure NetApp Files volume.
+See details on the right." service="microsoft.storage"
 	resource="storage"
 	authors="Ram-Kakani"